How Many Calories in 1 Roti? Nutrition, Protein & Rice Comparison

 Roti vs. Rice: The Ultimate Showdown

-This is where Roti wins.
+This is where the numbers trick you — and where Roti wins.

-3. The Chef’s Perspective: "The Chewing Factor"
+3. The Chef's Perspective: The Chewing Factor

 There is a psychological reason why Roti is better for weight loss: Texture.

-Rice is soft and easy to swallow.
-It is very easy to "mindlessly" eat 2 bowls of rice with a tasty Dal without realizing it.
+- Rice is soft and easy to swallow.
+It is very easy to mindlessly eat 2 bowls of rice with a tasty Dal without realizing it.

-Roti requires chewing.
+- Roti requires chewing.
 This mechanical action signals your brain that you are eating, helping you feel satisfied sooner.

 Chef's Verdict: